codio/knowledge/source/instructors/setupcourses/batch-student-tagging.rst

 Batch Student Tagging
 =====================

 You can easily assign tags to all or multiple students at once using a CSV file.
 Once the tags are assigned, you can quickly search and filter students based on those tags in the search bar.
+This is a useful feature when you want to :ref:`view the work <viewing-student-work>` of specific students.

 To search for a specific tag, use '#' followed by the tag name.
 For instance, if you have assigned the tag 'groupA' to a group of students, you can locate them by typing '#groupA' into the search bar.